 If everything had fallen into place, Rent One Park would be kicking off the season with the Miners’ Home Opener next Friday and the 29-year-old veteran hitter and skilled outfielder would be greeted by beloved fans who have been awaiting his homecoming since the announcement of his return in January.

 “I’m fortunate enough that I have equipment at my house and access to a baseball facility that I pretty much go to every day.”
-Earley said, while being interviewed by Dugout Dish.
+Earley added, while being interviewed by Dugout Dish.
 “I’ve been prepping pretty much the same way that I would – everything is just delayed for me.
 Taking it one day at a time.”

 In the off-season, he works at a baseball training facility in his hometown, one that allows him to keep up his skillset even in the midst of COVID-19 shutting down baseball until further notice.
-“With the current situation, I just have to prepare for a season like how I normally would.”
+“With the current situation, I just have to prepare for a season like how I normally do.”

-In the last five years of working in the facility, Earley has watched a handful of baseball players become drafted into MLB organizations – including a young man drafted by the Rays in 2018.
+In the last five years of working in the facility, Earley has watched a handful of baseball players drafted into MLB organizations out of college – including a young man drafted by the Rays in 2018.
 Earley takes pride in helping younger players.
 “It takes a long time to get where you want to be.
 If you are serious about it, keep working at it.
 It doesn’t happen overnight, but it can happen.”

-“I didn’t know that I wanted to play college baseball until my sophomore year of high school – when I started getting recognition from college scouts.
+“I didn’t know that I wanted to play college baseball until my sophomore year of high school – getting recognition from college scouts.
 It was at that point when I knew I wanted to play college baseball.”
 He went on to play for the University of South Alabama and became a part of the Chicago White Sox organization after being drafted in the 22nd round of the 2013 MLB June Amateur Draft.

 Earley began playing for the Miners in 2016 and had a tremendous debut season.
 He hit .291 with 20 doubles, 70 RBI, 103 hits and nine home runs.
-His success skyrocketed him into a fan favorite amongst Miners’ fans quickly and even was given the opportunity to be featured on the team bus during his previous time with the Miners.
+His success skyrocketed him into a fan favorite amongst Miners’ fans quickly and was given the opportunity to be featured on the team bus during his previous time with the Miners.

-Now entering in what will be his fourth season with the Miners, he looks forward to being back with a team that he considers family.
+Entering his fourth season with the Miners, he looks forward to being back with a team that he considers family.
 “Coming back and playing for Mike Pinto, I’m excited to be able to do that again.
 His approach to the game is incredible, I love working with him.”

 Not only is he fond of his team’s organization, he speaks highly about the fanbase and city that he calls home during the summer months.
 “Overall, it’s a great community to play for – the fans and stadium in Marion are amazing.
 If you play for the Miners, you really are fortunate.
 Pinto and the organization really takes care of us.”